Pennsylvania Route 324

 Pennsylvania Route 324 (PA 324) is a 13.3 mi state highway located in the western part of Lancaster County, Pennsylvania.
 The southern terminus is at State Route 3038 (SR 3038, Bridge Valley Road) in the community of Pequea along the east bank of the Susquehanna River in Martic Township.
 The northern terminus is at U.S. Route 222 (US 222)/PA 272 in Lancaster.
 PA 324 heads northeast from Pequea parallel to the Pequea Creek.
 The route continues north to New Danville, where it has a concurrency with PA 741.
-From here, PA 324 runs parallel to the Conestoga River to its northern terminus on the southern edge of Lancaster.
+From here, PA 324 runs parallel to the Conestoga River to its northern terminus in the southern part of Lancaster.
 The northern portion of PA 324 follows the Lancaster and New Danville Turnpike, a 19th-century turnpike.
 PA 324 was designated in 1928 to run from PA 124 at Penn Grant Road north to PA 124 in New Danville, while PA 124 was designated on the remainder of the road between Lancaster and Pequea, where it crossed the Susquehanna River on a bridge towards York.
 By 1930, PA 324 was paved and the PA 124 bridge over the river was removed.
 PA 324 was extended to its current length in the 1930s.